dantleech/blog/content/posts/2026/05-21-day-23/index.md

 normally switch to kilmeters in Europe, but I never got round to it this time.

 > The trick is not to count the distance, the problem that almost every single
-> screen on the cycle computer gives an idea about the passing of time and
+> screen on the cycle computer gives an impression of the passing of time and
-> distance except the one that simpy shows the map.
-I used the map screen
-> lots.
+> distance.

 Towards Lyon I felt I was being rude.
 My perpetual smile was now plastered on and people would say "bonjour" to me and I'd effectively ignore them.
 I was